Hotel Deauville (Miami)

-The Deauville Beach Resort’s 17-story hotel tower was imploded on Sunday, November 13, 2022.
-Apparently the Napoleon Ballroom, where the The Beatles had played is the last part of the hotel remaining and is soon to be demolished.
+The Deauville Beach Resort's 17-story hotel tower was imploded on Sunday, November 13, 2022.
+Apparently the Napoleon Ballroom, where The Beatles had played is the last part of the hotel remaining and is soon to be demolished.

 It is currently unknown what will be replacing the hotel.
 The owner of the Miami Dolphins, Stephen M. Ross, had plans to purchase the property and build two towers on the site, one hotel and one luxury condominium.
 But due to the planned towers exceeding current city height codes, the proposal placed on the November 8, 2022 ballot, was voted against by residents.

 1920s hotel

 The original 1926 hotel and casino was built by Joe Elsener.
 In 1936 it became the MacFadden-Deauville after purchase by Bernarr MacFadden.